OData/v3ProtocolDocument/OData URL Conventions.markdown

 		For Example: http://services.odata.org/OData/OData.svc/GetProductsByCategoryId(categoryId=2)

 - By invoking an Action that returns a collection of Entities (see rule: actionCall)
-- By invoking a ServiceOperation that returns a collection of Entities (see rule: entityColServiceOpCall)
+- By invoking a service operation that returns a collection of Entities (see rule: entityColServiceOpCall)

 		For Example: http://services.odata.org/OData/OData.svc/ProductsByColor?color='red'